mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_porting.md

 allocation = calloc( 1, size);
 obj        = objc_constructInstance( cls, allocation);
 ...
-allocation = objc_getAllocation( obj);
+allocation = object_getAlloc( obj);
 free( allocation);
 ```

 #### Access extra bytes

 Remember that your class may be subclassed.
 An offset from the last known instance variable
 in your class implementation may not be correct.

-The proper and portable way to get a pointer
-to the extra bytes is:
+The proper and portable way to get a pointer to the extra bytes is:

 ```
 size_t    size;